So, you’re wondering if spray foam can stop a roof from leaking?

 The usual application of spray foam is to repair and rejuvenate an existing roof by removing the saturated areas (if any), replacing them with like materials, and then spraying foam over top of the entire roof.

 Do you install spray foam over the area that’s leaking, and that’s it?

 For spray foam to cure correctly and perform at its maximum, spray foam needs to be applied to a dry, clean, and sound roof.

 Dry means that the wet insulation will need to be removed and replaced with similar material.

 For example, if you have a TPO roof with polyiso underneath, the wet polyiso will be removed and replaced with new polyiso.
 New TPO would then replace the old TPO.

-If you don’t remove wet insulation, in the winter, water will freeze and contract, which can cause cracks.
+If you don’t remove wet insulation, water will freeze and contract in the winter, which can cause cracks.
 This isn’t just with spray foam; freezing and cracking can happen with any roofing system.
 The cracking opens the roof membrane, which allows for more water to enter the roof system in the future.

 If you have water in your insulation during the Summer, the insulation will hold that water (it will not evaporate), which can begin to rot out your wood or metal deck.